engisalor/sketch-grammar-explorer/README.md

 **Skipping repeats**

 If `skip=True`, calls won't be repeated when identical data of the same file type already exists.
-Repeats are identified using hashes of `call` dictionaries (not metadata).
+Repeats are identified using hashes of `call` dictionaries.
 If the contents of `"call"` change at all, they are considered unique calls.

 The order of parameters is ignored for repeat identification.
 These are considered identical: